csmangum/opusagent/opusagent/mock/README.md

-# Enhanced MockRealtimeClient
+# Enhanced LocalRealtimeClient

-This directory contains an enhanced version of the MockRealtimeClient that supports **saved audio phrases** and **configurable responses**, making it perfect for testing scenarios without requiring an actual OpenAI API connection.
+This directory contains an enhanced version of the LocalRealtimeClient that supports **saved audio phrases** and **configurable responses**, making it perfect for testing scenarios without requiring an actual OpenAI API connection.

 ## What's New

-The enhanced MockRealtimeClient now supports:
+The enhanced LocalRealtimeClient now supports:

 ✅ **Saved Audio Phrases** - Load and play actual audio files instead of silence
 ✅ **Configurable Responses** - Different responses for different scenarios